Frequently Asked Questions

 - Description of how the applicant will verify participant eligibility prior to enrollment of participants

-- Which DSGS incentive options the applicant will offer to participants
+- The DSGS participation options the applicant will offer to participants.

 - Description of how the applicant will verify actual incremental load reduction amounts, including the DSGS provider’s method for determining energy use baselines and actual energy usage during a DSGS program event